sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 **Test design and analysis**
 At this step, the real tests are designed,(actions, contexts, expected results)  and defined the objetives they want to ckeck.

-This include go through the following points.
+This include go through the following points:

 - Review requirements, software integrity level (that is compliance with some system parameters previously defined as software complexity, risk assesment, safety and security level, performance, reliability, cost ...
 Usualy these points are defined by the stakeholders):
 - Evaluation the testability of the test basis and test objects.
 - Identify and priority test conditions based on the overal project.
-- Design and prioritaze highl level tests.
+- Design and prioritaze high level tests.
 - Identify necessary test data and resources.
 - Design the test enviroment, platform, and required infraestructures and materials.
 - Create a method to a bidirectional traceability between test basis and test cases.